-In memoriam: 10 of the best Vines
+In memoriam: 15 of the best Vines

 - Vine will be discontinuing its mobile app within the next few months

-- CNN's social team members picked their top 10 favorite Vines of all time
+- CNN's social team members pick their Top 15 favorite Vines of all time

 (CNN)Thursday afternoon, Vine shared some news that shook the entire online universe.

 In the coming months, Vine will be discontinuing its mobile app, which had allowed people to share six-second videos.
-Twitter, which owns Vine, will be shutting the service down after its slow growth in comparison to competition like Instagram and Snapchat.
+Twitter, which owns Vine, will be shutting the service down after its slow growth in comparison with competition such as Instagram and Snapchat.

 Most of the time, the app was known for its absurdity.